 Did you ever wonder why diagnosing EPM due to Sarcocystis neurona is difficult?
 That was an initial conundrum when I began my PhD project.
-Why didn't the available diagnostic tests answer the question about which horses had an infection with Sarcocystis neurona and the disease, EPM?
-Tools had to be developed to define infection and disease, and I became part of that process in 1999.
-Valuable guidance came from one of my advisors.
-Ellis Greiner, a parasitologist at UF often said "science is self-correcting", he was right, it just may take a generation for EPM.
+Why didn't the available serodiagnostic tests answer the question about which horses had an infection with Sarcocystis neurona in the central nervous tissues that is the disease, EPM.

-I found sage advice from the literature, especially the infection studies done by Dr. Edith Box.
+I found the best source of information in the literature, especially the infection studies done by Dr. Edith Box.
 She was retired by the time I read her work.
-Her three papers detailing infection of the definitive and intermediate hosts of Sarcocystis falcatula could later correct the science about EPM.
+Her three papers detailing infection of the definitive and intermediate hosts of Sarcocystis falcatula would later correct the science about EPM.

 What Dr. Box taught about S. falcatula

 Edith Box re-described Sarcocystis falcatula in 1984.
 The original description was in 1893, and it was described again in 1929.
-It was known then that the opossum is a definitive host for falcatula.
+It was settled science that the opossum is a definitive host for falcatula.
 Dr. Box knew that she could infect birds using the infective oocysts found in the feces of the opossum.
 She showed that S. falcatula could infect the budgie, the sparrow, and the canary, but not ducks.
-Falcatula also infects other birds, (many of the intermediate hosts are described in the literature), the hosts include cowbirds and grackles.
+S. falcatula also infects other birds, (many of the intermediate hosts are described in the literature), the hosts include cowbirds and grackles.

-She showed that the oocysts release the infectious stage of the parasite in the cells of the birds intestine and in fifteen days or so cysts, called sarcocysts, develop in the birds muscles.
+Box showed that the oocysts release the infectious stage of the parasite in the cells of the birds intestine and in fifteen days or so cysts, called sarcocysts, develop in the birds muscles.
 The obligate intracellular parasites (the parasite must remain in a cell) are carried to the muscle in the bloodstream.
-Finally, feeding the infected muscle tissue to opossums will infect the opossum.
+Finally, feeding the infected muscle tissue to opossums infects the opossum.
 That completes the life cycle of the parasite.
 By the way, the natural intermediate host for S. fayeri is the horse and the definitive host is the dog.
 This is the way horses get equine muscular sarcocystosis (EMS).

 The correctable science of S. neurona and EPM

-In the 1990's the press was on to discover the intermediate host for S. neurona.
-Developing an experimental model of the disease was a top priority.
-Dr. Clara Fenger used molecular biological techniques to show the opossum was a definitive host for S. neurona.
+In the 1990's the race was on to discover the intermediate host for S. neurona.
+Developing an experimental model of the disease was a top priority for the scientists.
+Dr. Clara Fenger succeeded in using molecular biological techniques to show the opossum was a definitive host for S. neurona.
 This was a big step.
-Now scientists could define the life-cycle and create an infection model if they could get a good supply of infectious oocysts from the opossum.
+Now scientists could find the intermediate host, define the life-cycle and create an infection model, if they could get a good supply of infectious oocysts from the opossum.
 The beauty of lab infections is oocysts could be throughly characterized and the same oocysts could be used for multiple experiments.
 Unfortunately, opossums aren't good laboratory animals.

-Dr. Fenger used feral opossums for her infection challenge, and fed them to budgies to prove her infection source was indeed S. falcatula.
-She completed the life-cycle by feeding the muscles to opossums and recovering oocysts.
+Dr. Fenger used feral opossums to get oocysts for her infection challenge, and fed oocysts to budgies to prove her infection source was indeed S. falcatula.
+She completed the life-cycle by feeding the budgie muscles to opossums and recovering oocysts.
 She found the horses seroconverted on the S. neurona Western blot.
-She saw clinical signs but couldn't recover parasites in the central nervous system.
+She reported clinical signs but couldn't recover parasites in the central nervous system.
 She reported histopathological lesions "consistent with" EPM.
-Her title claims to have experimentally induced EPM and that the opossum was a true definitive host for S. neurona.
+The title of her publication claims to have experimentally induced EPM and that the opossum was a true definitive host for S. neurona.

 Dr. Marsh showed budgies could be infected with S. falcatula —but they could not be infected with S. neurona.
-The experiments wrapped up when Dame's team challenged horses with S. falcatula in 1999, the horses failed to show seroconversion after challenge, much less, show signs of EPM.
-They had done this experiment multiple times to prove the falcatula-neurona connection, the answer was they were not the same.
+The experiments wrapped up when Dame's team challenged horses with S. falcatula in 1999, the horses failed to show seroconversion after challenge, much less, show any signs of EPM.
+They had done this experiment multiple times to prove the falcatula-neurona connection, the answer was no, they were not the same organism.
 This was not to be the last of the "S. neurona is S. falcatula" controversy.
 One clue why Fenger may have another Sarcocystis sp. in her study is found in the source of the oocysts used for infections.
-She used opossums fed the muscle cysts from sparrows, but she didn't have enough so she supplemented the sporocysts from two additional feral opossums.
+She used oocysts from opossums that were fed muscle cysts from sparrows, but she didn't have enough so she supplemented the sporocysts from two additional feral opossums.
 The difference between the Fenger and Dame studies, in addition to clinical signs, was seroconversion after challenge.
 Dame's challenged horses were negative, yet Fenger's challenged horses were positive.
 But experiment was compromised by the use of feral opossum material.

 Edith Box set the foundation for EPM research

-Dr. Box showed that the opossum was promiscuous in the range of sarcocystis it hosted, adding oocysts from feral animals could be deceiving.
-Important to my future work was recognizing that to satisfy two rules that are: the parasite is an obligate intracellular parasite and must travel through the blood to reach the muscles.
+Dr. Box showed that the opossum was promiscuous in the range of sarcocystis it hosted, adding oocysts from feral animals was deceiving.
+Important to my future work was recognizing that to satisfy two Sarcocystis rules 1) the parasite is an obligate intracellular parasite and 2) it must travel through the blood to reach the muscles.
 The only logical conclusion is that blood cells must be infected by intermediate stage merozoites.
 That is the point of many laboratory hours and summarized in my first publication.

 Another clue from Box was that the intermediate host is far more selective and can be used to filter out desired species, like the budgie did for falcatula.
 That played a part in Saville's studies because they used the raccoon as a host.
-The raccoon harbors multiple, different, and confounding species of Sarcocystis!
+The raccoon harbors multiple, different, and confounding species of Sarcocystis as well!
 I believe that is why they couldn't ever find the parasite in the central nervous system of the horse, the 'coon filtered out the horse-infecting strain.

-I hope you can see the importance of reading the literature from early biological studies carefully, and you should have enough information to follow my path to developing the Trojan Horse model of EPM.
+I hope you can see the importance of reading the literature from early biological studies carefully, and you should have enough information to follow my path to developing the Trojan Horse model of EPM with S. neurona.
 There are other exciting clues in the literature, as well as solutions to why so many horses have S. neurona antibodies yet few horses have the disase EPM.
 And why serodiagnostic tests won't be useful to identify the horse with S. neurona in the central nervous system tissues of horses with neurological signs.
 There is more and we will lead you to the facts.